University of Seville: Equality, liberty, justice and pluralism

 The university enjoys the independence afforded by self-governance, which gives it a certain flexibility that may work to advantage in the hiring of professors and lecturers.
 The ancient motto of the university is: "Equality, Liberty, Justice and Pluralism".

 The university's stated mission is to educate students who will do the research and development necessary to scientific and technological innovation.
 This is reflected in the number of degrees offered; students attending the university have a choice of 65 different subjects and one of the widest ranges of academic and sporting facilities in Spain, making it a popular university for both Spanish and international students.
 In 2004 it had 73,350 students spread on different campuses, being second in number of students among Spanish universities.

-Campus internationalisation
+Campus internationalization

 Since 1994, North American exchange students have been able to take classes taught by University of Seville faculty members in Spanish in the Faculty of Philology and the Faculty of Geography and History.
 As of Fall 2009, the university has agreements with 15 international organizations including the Council on International Educational Exchange, the College Consortium for International Studies, International Studies Abroad, SUNY New Paltz and Wells College. and St. John's University.
 The University of Seville has had a partnership with the Real Colegio Complutense at Harvard University since 2015.